What Is Medical Necessity? Facility Overview and Best Practices

 A nurse consults with his supervising physician to discuss the medical necessity of a procedure.

-Patient advocacy occurs on both the clinical and administrative sides of a healthcare organization.
-In this guide, we provide an overview of medical necessity in healthcare and give examples of how to promote best practices throughout your organization.
+How does this concept of “necessary care” affect the way healthcare organizations provide clinical treatments?
+In this guide, we provide an overview of medical necessity and give examples of how to promote best practices throughout your organization.

 What Is Medical Necessity in Healthcare?

-It’s used in various contexts, and one of the most common situations is when a physician or healthcare provider uses their clinical judgment to deem a treatment medically appropriate.
-This indicates medical treatment is performed out of necessity and not for the patient’s convenience.
-It also indicates a medical intervention is the most cost-efficient decision over other options.
-In return, the insurance payer reimburses the healthcare provider for a portion of the costs associated with care.
+Often, a physician or healthcare provider is required to use their clinical judgment to deem a treatment medically appropriate.
+This indicates that a medical treatment is performed out of necessity and not for the patient’s convenience.

-CMS uses the term when determining if services are appropriate for Medicare beneficiaries, or individuals receiving healthcare benefits through the Medicare program.
+The Centers for Medicare and Medicaid Services (CMS) utilize the term when determining if services are appropriate for Medicare beneficiaries.
 In this context, necessity refers to the principle that healthcare services, treatments, and procedures should be provided to patients based on their clinical needs and the best interests of their health.
 The CMS use of medically necessary treatment applies to Medicare and other healthcare payers, including private insurance companies, who may have their own criteria to justify clinical necessity.

 How Does This Determination Affect Healthcare Facilities?